seanbaxter/circle/README.md

 * The move assignment operator resets the active variant member.
 It then move-constructs the nwe active member from the rhs.
 It then destructs the active member of the rhs.
 * Generic constructors set the active member from the constructors' parameter.
 * The accessor function template `get` returns the variant member for the index I.
-* The accessor funciton template `get` returns the variant member if it is active and is convertible to the argument type.
+* The accessor function template `get` returns the variant member if it is active and is convertible to the argument type.
 * The visitor function calls a function object (such as a generic lambda or class object with overloaded `operator()`) and passes it the active variant member.

 The full variant listing is [here](examples/variant/variant.cxx).
 Let's look at a couple of these requirements.